Continuous Cycle of Improvement to Advance School Safety

 & Implement Safety Plan

-On this page, we will share the lessons learned and implementation tools developed as we coach Chicago Public Schools through their development of alternatives to the use of school resource officers, and create school safety plans that address physical, psychological, emotional, and relational safety.
+On this page, we will share some of the implementation tools developed as we support Chicago Public Schools and New York City Public Schools in their efforts to develop school safety plans that address physical, psychological, emotional, and relational safety.

 While the visibility of school-based arrests may capture our attention there are many other factors that go into ensuring that students and staff experience their schools as safe, supportive, and equitable learning environments.
-The Whole School Safety Plan will address physical safety (e.g., actual bodily harm and threats of bodily harm) along with psychological, emotional, and relational safety (e.g., supportive relationships, positive school climate, a strong sense of school belonging, and mental health).
+School safety needs to address physical safety (e.g., actual bodily harm and threats of bodily harm), along with psychological, emotional, and relational safety (e.g., supportive relationships, positive school climate, a strong sense of school belonging, and mental health).

-To guarantee that high schools will be prepared to meet pre-existing discipline and safety needs, as well as new needs created by the pandemic, CPS is committed to ensuring that high schools are equipped by developing Whole School Safety Plans.
-Additionally, the National Association of School Psychologists estimates that the COVID-19 pandemic will result in an overall doubling or tripling of students who exhibit social, emotional, and behavioral challenges at school.
-This means that SY21 safety plans must be proactive and include plans for teaching and re-teaching the foundational social and emotional skills, and school and classroom expectations that enable students and staff to create a thriving learning community through strong interpersonal interactions.
+New approaches to school safety are needed to prepare schools to meet pre-existing discipline and safety needs, as well as new needs created by the COVID-19 pandemic.
+The National Association of School Psychologists estimates that the COVID-19 pandemic will result in an overall doubling or tripling of students who exhibit social, emotional, and behavioral challenges at school.
+This means that school safety must be proactive and include plans for teaching and re-teaching the foundational social and emotional skills, and school and classroom expectations that enable students and staff to create a thriving learning community through strong interpersonal interactions.

 Fortunately, school safety is an issue for which there are effective strategies and interventions.
-However, although almost all schools have crisis plans, few have plans that proactively cultivate a safe school environment, and these safety plans are rarely based on an empirical understanding of each school’s specific safety challenges.
-To meet this need, we have created a guided and streamlined assessment, implementation, and evaluation process.
+We have created a guided and streamlined assessment and planning process.
 This process is based on a broad review of school safety research and implementation manuals that centers school climate, relationships, belonging, and student mental health.

 Research shows that school safety can be significantly improved by shifting away from reactive frameworks that wait for behavioral challenges and safety threats to emerge, and instead moving toward proactive safety plans that actively identify at-risk students and respond with developmental appropriate supports.
 Additionally, schools that make these shifts are more likely to show improvements in student achievement.

 An equity and antiracist framework is necessary to guide allocation of resources and implementation of safety plans.
-CPS serves a racially, ethnically, and economically segregated city, and advancing educational equity requires remedying the role that the educational system has played in reinforcing societal oppression.
+Advancing educational equity requires remedying the role that the educational system has played in reinforcing societal oppression.
 To achieve this, equity must be given priority in the allocation of resources, and antiracist principles and practices must be used to guide implementation.